 SPOTLIGHT SERIES Lesson Level: These lessons are run by local instructors welcoming to all skill levels.
 The "Spotlight Series" is designed to shine a light on different topics in the worlds of lindy hop dancing, history, culture, and competition.
 It could be a set of dance drills, an interview, a documentary watch party, or something else, so check the event description beforehand!

 PRO SERIES Lesson Level: These lessons are run by professional instructors and intended for folks with a solid beginner foundation in vernacular (solo) jazz.
 You can expect an instructor to shout out something like "Tacky Annies" or "Jump Charleston" without diving into an explanation of what each move means.
-HOWEVER, the first week of each month will be a movement-focused lesson that should be accessible to all levels.
-Additionally, starting in June, we will be booking instructors in 2-week blocks where the first week should be simpler.

 *Drop in any week!
 All lessons will be able to be done without a partner.